 If you have been admitted to a degree program or the Graduate Certificate in Islamic Chaplaincy, there are loans and grants available to help finance your education.
 To be considered for any of the options listed below you must complete a financial aid application.
 The instructions to apply for financial aid can be found here.

-Limited financial aid in the form of grants is available to matriculated students enrolled in Hartford International degree programs and the Graduate Certificate in Islamic Chaplaincy.
-Eligible students (typically, U.S. citizens) applying for grants must complete the Free Application for Federal Student Aid (FAFSA) and the Hartford International Financial Aid Supplement
+Financial aid in the form of grants is available to matriculated students enrolled in Hartford International degree programs and the Graduate Certificate in Islamic Chaplaincy.
+Eligible students must completed Hartford International Financial Aid Supplement.
+U.S. citizens and permanent residents must also file the FAFSA (Free Application for Federal Student Aid).
+The HIU school code for the FAFSA is G01387.

 Federal Work Study

 The Federal Work-Study program provides part-time jobs for eligible students with financial need – the difference between your cost of attendance and your Expected Family Contribution (EFC) as reported on the FAFSA – allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.

 If you are interested in a work study job please contact the Financial Aid Office for additional information and to determine your eligibility.

 The William D. Ford Federal Direct Loan Program is a service of the US Department of Education.
 If you are eligible to borrow through the program, you do so at interest rates that are lower than those of many other student loans and have more favorable deferment, forgiveness, and cancellation options.

 Graduate students are only eligible for Unsubsidized Direct Loans.
 With Unsubsidized loans you are responsible for the interest from the date of disbursement.
 You may pay interest quarterly or allow the interest to accrue on your loan.